|

 performance by stock pickers.

 Should Benchmark Indices Have Alpha?
-Revisiting Performance Evaluation (pdf file) January 2010 (joint with Martijn Cremers and Eric Zitzewitz) Critical Finance Review, forthcoming Winner of the Commonfund Best Paper Prize at the EFA 2009 Annual Meeting Winner of the Best Paper Award at the FMA 2009 European Conference Winner of the Roger F. Murray Best Paper Prize (3rd place) at the Q-Group 2009 conference Winner of Q-Group Research Grant 2007 NEW: Click here for return data on index-based factors
+Revisiting Performance Evaluation July 2013 (joint with Martijn Cremers and Eric Zitzewitz) (published version) (working paper) Critical Finance Review, 2013, 2:1-48 (lead article) Winner of the Commonfund Best Paper Prize at the EFA 2009 Annual Meeting Winner of the Best Paper Award at the FMA 2009 European Conference Winner of the Roger F. Murray Best Paper Prize (3rd place) at the Q-Group 2009 conference Winner of Q-Group Research Grant 2007 Click here for return data on index-based factors

 Standard Fama-French and Carhart models produce economically and